-Sequence generation was adequate in all three included studies, being computer generated.
-Allocation concealment was adequate, being achieved by sealed envelopes. in all three included studies.
-Blinding was not possible as the studies compare open surgery with laparoscopy.
-Blinding probably does not affect the assessment of hard outcomes as surgical complications, but it is possible that length of stay and pain assessment could be biased by non-blind evaluation of outcomes.
+Blinding was not possible as the studies compared open surgery with laparoscopy.
+Blinding probably did not affect the assessment of hard outcomes such as surgical complications, but it was possible that length of stay and pain assessment could have been biased by non-blind evaluation of outcomes.